EricSeynaeve/sispy/README.md

 - only tested on the USB version EG-PMS2
 - all times are entered and received in UTC !
+- will only take the first power switch found in the USB devices walk through.

 ## See also: